mdozmorov/dcaf/doc/install.rst

       $ pip3 install cython numpy

-   But the exact commands depend on your platform.
+   The exact commands depend on your platform.
 To install numpy via pip, you must have the Python headers installed.
 On Debian-based systems, like Ubuntu, this is the "python3-dev" package.

+   Many Linux distributions also have a pre-compiled version of numpy available through the system package manager.

    For more help installing numpy, see http://www.scipy.org/scipylib/download.html